LogoMakeClipAI Guides

 Kling AI 60s840Max

-• lower-cost models are available for quick testing on lower tiers
+• lower-cost models are easier to access for testing and learning

-• more expensive or advanced models are reserved for higher plans
+• advanced or longer-duration models may be reserved for higher plans

-• the UI can show both credit cost and access boundary before submission
+• you can see credit cost and access boundaries before you submit

 • how much a workflow costs per video